 Florence, Firenze, is the capital city of the region Tuscany.
 When you think about Tuscany you think about food (sorry LOTS OF FOOD ;)), wine, culture, history, and much more.
 I visited Florence twice and both times I fell in love with the atmosphere and the people there.
 This time (July 2020) I visited a weirdly empty Florence with very few tourists as the travel restrictions put in place cause of the coronavirus, unfortunately, hit this beautiful city (just like many others).
 Follow me for more information on Milan, Venice, and many other places around the world, coming up soon ;).
-Here are my tips and ideas to visit the wonderful Florence.
+Here are some tips and ideas to visit the wonderful Florence.

 How to reach Florence